-3.3 If the mayor receives a request in writing, signed by at least two (2) councillors, the mayor must call an extraordinary meeting of the council to be held as soon as practicable, but in any event, no more than fourteen (14) days after receipt of the request.
+3.3 If the mayor receives a request in writing, signed by at least two councillors, the mayor must call an extraordinary meeting of the council to be held as soon as practicable, but in any event, within fourteen calendar days after receipt of the request.
 The mayor can be one of the two councillors requesting the meeting.